 sccm 2012 custom reports

-• Enter the name of the report Asset Intelligence – Inventoried Software with Custom Labels
+• Enter the report’s name Asset Intelligence – Inventoried Software with Custom Labels.

-• Fill the report description with This report shows inventoried software where a custom label is configured
+• Fill out the report description.
+This report shows inventoried software where a custom label is configured.

-• Click on Browse and select the folder of the report which is the report location.
-In this case, we use the Asset Intelligence folder
+• Click on Browse and select the report folder, which is the report location.
+In this case, we use the Asset Intelligence folder.

 sccm 2012 custom reports